22oon & 8pm & 4am

 6pm & 2am & 10am

 Hollywood is indelibly printed in our minds as a go to place for entertainment and has been for decades.
-We take you back in time as CECIL B DE MILLE introduces the comedy My Favourite Wife starring LAURENCE OLIVIER, ROSALIND RUSSELL & GAIL PATRICK
+We take you back in time as The Hollywood ringmaster himself, CECIL B DE MILLE unveils Dark Victory featuring BETTE DAVIES and SPENCER TRACY

 7pm & 3am & 11am